BND Hamburger Icon

 A rather morbid marketing failure ended up being no stunt at all for the Las Vegas restaurant Heart Attack Grill, but many people thought it was.

-The restaurant – where diners are given surgical gowns as they choose from a menu offering “Bypass burgers,” “Flatliner fries” and buttermilk shakes – had one customer take its message to heart.
+An unfortunate incident occurred at the restaurant, where diners are given surgical gowns as they choose from a menu offering “Bypass burgers,” “Flatliner fries,” and buttermilk shakes.

 Owner Jon Basso was forced to defend the restaurant against claims that the incident was staged to drum up publicity.
 “It was no joke,” he told the Associated Press at the time.
 “We would never pull a stunt like that.”